ArgonDesign/alogic/doc/ports.md

 #### Half throughput registered outputs

-The storage specifier `bubble` denotes a registered output similarly to the default registered storage.
+The storage specifier `bubble` denotes a registered output similar to the default registered storage.
 With `bubble` output ports, backward flow control signals are also registered, and therefore there are no combinatorial paths through any of the port interface signals (payload or any flow control signals).